 These customer relationships may be vital for market expansion, increases in sales, investment from interested third parties or upon company exit.
-The level of formality in these relationships is also of value, and close integration of the company and its customers reflects a long-term relationship and commitment to collaboration.
+The level of formality in these relationships is also of value, and close integration of your company and your customers reflects a long-term relationship and commitment to collaboration.
 Customer information is often closely guarded by companies and is usually held in the form of a database, a valuable IP asset in its own right.

-Critical partners or suppliers typically offer some level of competitive advantage to block out competitors, via an “exclusivity” clause or through product or market development.
+Critical partners or suppliers typically offer some level of competitive advantage to block out competitors, via an exclusivity clause or through product or market development.
 In each case, a company is usually seeking a competitive advantage from the relationship.

-All of these relationships can also serve to increase your company’s brand and reputation, whether it is due to the calibre of customer contracts your company has secured, or the size of the network your business partners belong to.
+All of these relationships can also serve to increase your company’s brand and reputation, whether it is due to the caliber of customer contracts your company has secured, or the size of the network your business partners belong to.